fleschutz/PowerShell/Docs/list-installed-apps.md

 ## list-installed-apps.ps1 - Lists the installed apps

-This script lists the installed apps (from Windows Store or snaps).
+This PowerShell script lists the installed apps (from Windows Store or snaps).

 ## Parameters
 ```powershell